 Has asset management practice been made too complex?

-And just here in New Zealand, we have a three yearly cycle of asset management updating that aligns through our political cycle.
-You have a four yearly cycle in the US.
+And just here in New Zealand, we have a three-yearly cycle of asset management updating that aligns with our political cycle.
+You have a four-yearly cycle in the US.

 And again, the regulators have come back, having looked at all these plans that have been updated and said yet again, hey you asset managers, you’ve done very very well talking about the technical detail but for the community, the governance, the council, or the board of directors or whoever it is, how are they going to tell the story that you are trying to tell.